The Facts about Anxious Teens in Woodbridge, CT

 1. How do you help treat anxiety?

 Knowing the methods and treatment models a therapist uses can be really helpful in deciding if that person is a good fit.
-Evidence-based treatments such as CBT and DBT have multiple research studies proving their effectiveness with different problems such as anxiety and depression.
-However, other treatments such as art therapy, EMDR, and others may be more beneficial based on your child's needs.
+Evidence-based treatments such as CBT (Cognitive-Behavior Therapy) and DBT (Dialectical Behavior Therapy) have multiple research studies proving their effectiveness with different problems such as anxiety and depression.
+However, other treatments such as art therapy, EMDR (Eye Movement Desensitization and Reprocessing Therapy), or others may be more beneficial based on your child's needs.

 2. Have you worked with teens in the past?